 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Throw away the pump dispenser after 30 pumps.

 After removing a used patch, fold the patch in half with the sticky sides together.
 Make sure to dispose of it out of the reach of children and pets.

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-oxybutynin may make you sweat less, causing your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are using oxybutynin, since overheating may result in heat stroke.
+This medicine may make you sweat less, causing your body temperature to increase.
+Use extra care not to become overheated during exercise or hot weather while you are using this medicine, since overheating may result in heat stroke.

 Do not use cosmetics or other skin care products on the treated skin areas.
-However, you may use oxybutynin with a sunscreen.
+However, you may use this medicine with a sunscreen.